 We do not study Further Mathematics because it is easy but because it is challenging.
+However Further Mathematics AS is accessible to students of A Level Maths standard.
 We expect our students to be prepared to practice questions using the skills that they learn during the lessons and to seek assistance outside of lessons when they encounter difficulties.